Without A Customs Bond, Your Goods Will Be Denied Into The U.S.

 Single Transaction Bond

-A Single Transaction Bond, otherwise known as a SEB, is good for a single entry into the United States.
-The single entry bond amount is calculated by combining the value of your shipment plus any duties and fees.
-In addition, you can typically expect to pay a fee for every $1000 worth of bond value.
+A Single Transaction Bond, otherwise known as a SEB, is designed for a single entry into the United States.
+It’s ideal for importers who are just bringing in a single import, and a separate bond is required for each entry you are bringing into the US.
+The single-entry bond amount is calculated by combining the value of your shipment plus any duties and fees.
+Additionally, you can typically expect to pay a fee for every $1000 worth of bond value.

-Keep in mind that food products, electronics or anything that is subject to another government agency requires the bond to be calculated at three times the value of the shipment plus duties and fees.
-This can significantly increase the amount you pay per single entry bond (SEB) and possibly require special approval from the surety company which can delay your shipment.
+Remember that food products, electronics, or anything subject to another government agency requires the bond to be calculated at three times the value of the shipment plus duties and fees.
+This increase can significantly affect the amount you pay per SEB, and it could possibly require special approval from the surety company, which could lead to a further delay in your shipment.

-Below is a list of other government agencies that require the value on an single entry bond to be tripled.
+Below is a list of other government agencies that require the value of a SEB to be tripled:

 • Environmental Protection Agency (EPA)